Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 -

-Largest Outdoor Ice Rink – The Bowness Lagoon transforms into Calgary’s largest outdoor skating rink during the winter.
+Largest Outdoor Ice Rink – The Bowness Lagoon transforms into one of Calgary’s largest outdoor skating rinks during the winter.

 -